-Pacific Rim Report, the Center for the Pacific Rim's occasional papers series, provides a forum for the discussion of significant topics and issues, presenting critical issues facing the Pacific Rim to a wide international audience and to domestic leaders in business, public policy, and academia.
+Pacific Rim Report, the Center for Asia Pacific Studies' occasional papers series, provides a forum for the discussion of significant topics and issues, presenting critical issues facing the Pacific Rim to a wide international audience and to domestic leaders in business, public policy, and academia.

-(NOTE: An asterisk * indicates a Report produced by the Center's Ricci Instititute for Chinese-Western Cultural History in their trademark red livery.)
+(NOTE: An asterisk * indicates a Report produced by the Center's Ricci Institute for Chinese-Western Cultural History in their trademark red livery.)

 No 53: Trials, Burdens, and Triumphs in the Filipino Diaspora: Eight Tales by Cher S. Jimenez and Christian V. Esguerra